 At Galileo, each child is valued and his or her uniqueness is cherished.
 The learning environment is designed for maximum engagement and maximum achievement.
 Students have the opportunity to work with same age peers as well as with peers of matched cognitive ability, talent, and interests at different times throughout the day, depending upon the lesson.
-As students’ achievement increases, the curriculum is advanced so that they are constantly moving forward, rather than being stuck learning and relearning the same material.
-In fact, we believe so strongly in this, that each student at Galileo has his or her own PEP: a Personal Educational Plan.
-This plan is a road map showing where your child is now and goals for where he or she should be heading, based on feedback from the school counselor, teachers, parents, and students themselves.
-Students’ work is reviewed at multiple time points each quarter to ensure that students are engaged, achieving, and flourishing.
+As students’ achievement increases, the curriculum is advanced so they are constantly moving forward, rather than being stuck learning and relearning the same material.
+In fact, we believe so strongly in this, each students’ work is reviewed at multiple time points each quarter to ensure that students are engaged, achieving, and flourishing.

 All of our teachers are trained in gifted instruction.
 Students will be immersed each day in a full-time gifted education program.
 The entire curriculum is based on a model of gifted learning from the top thinkers in gifted education in world.
 In addition, our partnership with UCF affords us access to top faculty in diverse fields to help provide professional development and training to our teachers and cutting edge lessons to our students.